 Consequences Of A Missed Fracture

-There are several different consequences that can result when treatment of a missed fracture is delayed.
+There are several different consequences that can result when treatment of a missed fracture is delayed by the NHS.
 Left untreated, for example, a misdiagnosed broken foot may fail to heal in an incorrect position which can cause several short and long term problems.

 In addition to the debilitating persistent pain, a fractured foot that heals wrongly can lead to serious complications such as restricted range of movement, and a higher risk of developing osteoarthritis.
 This can affect your ability to perform certain actions further impacting your ability to drive, earn an income, or participate in several activities.
 All of this can have a profound effect on your everyday life.
 Even if a doctor recommends corrective surgery, it’s likely to be more complicated and take the fracture even longer to heal.